raspberrypilearning/mapping-data/en/step_4.md

 --- task ---

 **Test:** Run your program.
 You should see lots of pins pop up on your map!
+Depending on the data you chose, you might see more or fewer pins than in the image below.

 ![A black and white map with many red dots on it](images/regions_list_output.png)